Introduction

 [...]

 In addition to the zone features, the indices parameter lists the vegetation indices that should be calculated for the zones.
 The indices should be listed as lowercase abbreviations, for example VARI index should be listed as "vari".
 Note that the available indices vary depending on the project's bands: for example, NDVI is only available if the project's orthophoto has red and near-infrared (NIR) bands.
 Listing unknown indices or indices that can't be calculated will also result in a 400 Bad request response.
+If indices are omitted, no indices will be calculated.

 For projects with published plant counts, plant count statistics can also be calculated by the optional parameter extra_data, which in this case should be set to {"plant_counts": true}.